Updated 1 week ago

 As they say in the investing industry, “Past performance is no guarantee of future results.”
 When it comes to the cost of electricity, many people think the historical rate of increase is too low, given the current challenges of climate change and fluctuations in fossil fuel pricing.

 There has been a huge upheaval in energy prices over the past few years.
-In early 2020, oil and natural gas prices dipped due to the pandemic, but then skyrocketed due to the war between Russia and Ukraine and economy-wide inflation.
-The nationwide average electricity price increased nearly 11% from 2021 to 2022, but growth slowed to 5.69% in 2023.
-We say “slowed”, but that rate is still nearly double the historical rate of increase.
+The nationwide average electricity price increased nearly 11% from 2021 to 2022, but growth slowed to 5.69% in 2023 and 3.13% in 2024.
+So things look like they could be settling down.

 Why the rate of increase is important to know